LambdaConglomerate/x9115lam/project/README.md

 #Conclusions#

 We have demonstrated two unique heuristics of PSO adapting them to adaptive PSO with IBEA domination.
 The probabilistic heuristic and V2-repulsion showed promising results and increased the performance of certain aspects of the optimizer.
+We have also shown certain optimizers are useful for certain models and the no free lunch theorem holds.

 #Appendix#